 (This post contains affiliate links.
 I make a commission off sales which allows me to keep my site up and running.
 Thanks for your support!)

 The History of Hummus:

-There are 21 grams of protein in one can of chick peas (as garbanzo beans are often called).
+There are 21 grams of protein in one can of chick peas (otherwise known as garbanzo beans).
 That is as much as a large chicken breast, amazingly high in protein for a plant based food!
-So these travelers I mentioned would get to their destination, soak the garbanzo beans in water and then mash them with olive oil to provide healthy fats, and add garlic and sea salt for flavor.
+So these travelers I mentioned above would get to their destination, soak the garbanzo beans in water and then mash them with olive oil to provide healthy fats, and add garlic and sea salt for flavor.

 A good food processor certainly makes the recipe a breeze but you can use a potato masher as well.
 Some people like their hummus thick like bean dip, others like it more of a ketchup consistency, it’s totally up to you.
 Add more or less olive oil depending on preference.

 - 1 can (15 ounce ) garbanzo beans, drained

 - ⅓ cup olive oil, more or less

 - Put garlic in food processor and pulse till minced.
 Stop processor and add garbanzo beans and juice of half a lemon.
 Start processor.
 While processor is working, slowly add olive oil until hummus reaches desired consistency.
 Add sea salt to taste.

 - To serve: place in a dish, drizzle with a little olive oil, sprinkle with paprika and serve with vegetables, pita bread or pita chips!
 I also use hummus in wraps and sandwiches for flavor and added protein.
 You can keep it covered in the fridge for several days.

 Courses appetizer, condiment